SarSanHer/Master-Thesis/GWAS.md

      7z e chr_*.zip -pPASSWORD

-The output consists in two files: a '..dose.vcf.gz' and a '.info.gz' for each chromosome.
+The output consists in two files: a '.dose.vcf.gz' and a '.info.gz' for each chromosome.